ucn-triumf/UCNanalysis/ucndata/docs/settings.md

 #### Attributes

-- `datadir` - path to the directory which contains the root files: 'root_data'
+- `datadir` - path to the directory which contains the root files: '/data3/ucn/root_files'

 - [Settings](#settings)